 I was quoting a repair to customer A as customer B walked in.
-A feigned a heart attack when I told him the price.
+'A' feigned a heart attack when I told him the price.
 He then turned to B and said that I was killing him.
-I jokingly told B that he could leave, that I wouldn't need his business after I was through with A.
+I jokingly told B that he could leave, that I wouldn't need his business after I was through extorting A.

 "Water off a duck's back, Pops used to say," I told him.
 You can't let obnoxious stuff like that bother you.
 Let it seep away.